What Is A Fullback In Football? Explained

 Fullback Position In Football

-The fullback in football gets its name because it is behind or “back” of the quarterback.
+The fullback in football gets its name because it is behind the “back” of the quarterback.
 This player often gets the football and runs or catches a short pass out of the backfield.

 The fullback is often seen as the player that lines up between the quarterback and the running back.
 This player is usually responsible for multiple tasks.